 So you are new to the babysitter game and you have no idea what to expect.
 How much do you pay?
 Can you trust them with your baby or babies?
-What will they do when the kids are asleep?
-And what information do you need to leave with the babysitter?
+What will they do when the kids are asleep and what other information do you need to leave with your babysitter?

 Any babysitter should be made aware of any existing medical conditions your child has.
 Health information has to be high priority for anyone caring for your child.
 This should include an all-inclusive list of any medications he/she is currently taking as well as your child’s pediatrician’s name and contact information.
 If your babysitter needs to administer medication, they have to know the appropriate way to measure and give it to your child.